girisagar46/girisagar46.github.io/content/articles/getting_started_with_pelican_part2.md

-Title: Bulding a static site and hosting in github (part 2)
+Title: Building a static site and hosting in Github (part 2)
 Date: 2017-1-28 17:00
 Modified: 2017-1-28 17:00
 Category: tutorial